processmining-in-logistics/psm/README.md

 ### ... in PSM standalone

 Import your `.csvdir` file and use it exactly as XES files.

+## Transforming a dataset of segments for Performance Spectrum Analysis

+Sometimes event data are availabe not as an event log but as segments.
+Find [here](/docs/segment_import.md) how to import such data into the PSM.

  ## Opening the transformed data for analysis with the PSM